thelfer/tfel/docs/web/CamClayStressPotential.md

 \newcommand{\ets}[1]{{\left.#1\right|_{t+\Delta\,t}}}

 This document describes the `CamClay` stress potential based on the `Cam-Clay` non linear elastic behaviours.
+The `CamClay` stress potential is the basis of the `CamClayElasticity` brick.

+The `CamClay` stress potential provides:

+- automatic computation of the consistent tangent operator.
+- a method called `computeElasticPrediction`.

 # Description